List of military engagements of World War I: Western Front (1914–1918)

 The Battle of Mülhausen was the opening attack by the French against the Germans.
 The battle was part of a French attempt to conquer the province of Alsace, which had been lost as a consequence of having lost the Franco-Prussian War of 1870–1871, as it had a majority of ethnic Germans.
 A French force under General Louis Bonneau detached from the French First Corps and invaded the frontier on August 8, 1914.
 Opposing them was the German 7th Division.
 The capture of the area, preordained by the French Plan XVII, was to boost national pride—and to provide a guard force for the flank of subsequent invasions.

 The French quickly captured the border town of Altkirch with a bayonet charge.
 Bonneau, suspicious of the little German resistance, was wary of a carefully planned German trap.
 However, under orders the next day he advanced to Mülhausen, capturing it with little effort, for the Germans had already abandoned it.

 In France, the conquering of the German city Mülhausen, without a fight, was celebrated greatly.
-However, with the arrival of German reserves from Straßburg, the tides were turned, and the Germans mounted a counter-attack on nearby Cernay.
+However, with the arrival of German reserves from Straßburg, the tides were turned, and the Germans mounted a counterattack on nearby Cernay.
 Unable to mount an all-encompassing defense, and unable to call on reserves of his own, Bonneau began a slow withdrawal from the region.
 Support troops hastily sent by the French commander-in-chief Joseph Joffre arrived too late to prevent Bonneau from retiring.
 Joffre was immensely angry with Bonneau, charging him with a "lack of aggression" and immediately relieving him of command.
 Realizing the psychological magnitude of the loss, he assembled a force, led by Paul Pau, which tried unsuccessfully to recapture the province.